Cisco Inter-Switch Link (ISL) Explained

 Switch(config-if)#switchport trunk encapsulation isl

-How ISL trunking protocol works
+How does the ISL trunking protocol work

 ISL trunking protocol uses a 26-byte header and a 4-byte trailer to carry VLAN information with frames.
 It uses the header to store VALN information.
 Each header contains a 10-bit VLAN ID.
 In addition to the header, it appends a 4-byte CRC to the end of each frame.
-This CRC is in addition to FCS that the Ethernet frame requires.
+This CRC is in addition to the FCS that the Ethernet frame requires.

-isl encapsulation
+ISL encapsulation

-isl encapsulation example
+ISL encapsulation example

-In this example, S2 is connected to the other end of the trunk link.
-It receives encapsulated frames from S1 and reads the ISL header of each frame to know its VLAN.
-After reading VLAN information from each frame, it removes the ISL header and trailer from the frame and forwards it from the ports that belong to the frame's VLAN.
+PC-A sends a broadcast message.
+The broadcast message reaches the F0/1 port of S1.
+S1 checks the configured VLAN on the F0/1 port.
+F0/1 port belongs to VLAN-10.
+S1 forwards the broadcast message from all ports in VLAN-10.
+A trunk port belongs to all VLANs.
+It forwards frames of all VLANs to the device connected on the other end of the trunk link.
+It encapsulates all frames with an ISL header and trailer before forwarding them.
+S2 receives encapsulated frames from S1 and reads the ISL header of each frame to know its VLAN ID.
+After reading VLAN information from each frame, it removes the ISL header and trailer from the frame and forwards it using ports functioning in the frame's VLAN.
 For example, if the frame belongs to VLAN-10, it forwards the frame from ports that belong to VLAN-10.

 Key points: -